 If there is or has been DFSV during your relationship - including emotional, psychological, sexual, financial, controlling, and physical violence - it will be an important consideration when making parenting arrangements.
-DFSV can affect whether FDR is appropriate, as well as considerations about the best interests of the child and any allocation of decision-making responsibility.
+DFSV can affect whether FDR is appropriate, as well as considerations about the best interests of the child and equal parental shared responsibility.